 14. Invest 15% of your income into a Roth IRA

 After following Dave’s tips for paying off debt and funding your emergency fund, one of his next tips is to invest 15% of your income into a Roth IRA.

 So what’s the significance of 15%?
 Well, if you invest 15% of a $50,000 income starting at age 30 and the market returns at least 10%, you should retire as a multimillionaire.

 A Roth IRA allows you to pay taxes on your contributions upfront and avoid taxes later own.
 This is helpful in the case where taxes increase over time.
 You won’t have to worry about paying at a higher rate later own.

 Dave Ramsey Tips for Buying a Home

 When it comes to buying a home, Dave suggests only getting a 15-year fixed mortgage.
-You’ll save tens of thousand of dollar by going with a 15-year mortgage over a 30 year.
+You’ll save tens of thousands of dollars by going with a 15-year mortgage over a 30-year.

 The example that Dave gives is if you have a 30-year, $175,000 mortgage at 4% interest, you’ll pay $68,000 more over the life of the mortgage.